Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 The Truth About Protein Powder and Weight Gain

 Whey protein has been making headlines for quite some time, especially for those who are into bodybuilding.
 Anyone who wishes to bulk up or lose weight has probably heard of whey protein, too.
-Thousands have already used it as a supplement to their daily diets to help them achieve the body they want.
+Thousands have already used it to supplement their daily diets to help them achieve the body they want.

-However, there are some who wonder if whey protein makes you fat.
-Some people are hesitant to use whey protein powder because they think they might gain unwanted weight if they use the supplement.
+However, some wonder if whey protein makes you fat.
+Some people hesitate to use whey protein powder because they think they might gain unwanted weight if they use the supplement.

 If you're one of those people, read on for answers.